DHTMLX/gantt-docs/data/api/gantt_date_grid_template.md

 date_grid
 =============
 @short:
-	specifies the content of start date or end date columns in grid
+	specifies the content of columns that show dates (return `Date` values) in grid

 @params:
 - date			Date			the date which needs formatting
 - task			Task 			the task object
 - column		string 			the name of the column that called the template

 @example:
 gantt.templates.date_grid = function(date, task, column){